Renaldo and the Loaf: Songs for Swinging Larvae (1980–1981)

-After the video was completed The Residents invited the duo to their studio, where they jammed.
-After the session, The Residents suggested that they record an album together in the remaining three days of their visit, by taking the jam and adding overdubs.
+After the video was completed The Residents invited the duo for a jam session in their studio.
+After the session, The Residents suggested that they record an album together in the remaining three days of their visit, through applying overdubs to the session.
 On the second day, they were split into two groups.
-Brian Poole and his half of The Residents were set to devise lyrics and singing, whilst Dave Janssen and his half were set to consider overdubs.
+Brian Poole and his half of The Residents were set to devise lyrics and singing, while Dave Janssen and his half were set to consider overdubs.
 On the third day overdubs would be recorded, and on day four it would be mixed.
-This demo tape was titled '4 Daze' and was left incomplete when the two returned to England.
-A few weeks after they had returned, they received a cassette tape of the demo with additional overdubs made by The Residents.
+This demo tape was titled 4 Daze but was left incomplete when the two returned to England.
+A few weeks later, Poole and Janssen were sent a new version of the demo with additional overdubs by The Residents.

-Songs For Swinging Larvae, along with the music video, were released in the US through Ralph Records on April 10, 1981, and in the UK two months later in June.
+Songs For Swinging Larvae was released in the US through Ralph Records on April 10, 1981, and in the UK two months later in June.

-Arabic Yodeling & Title In Limbo (1982 - 1983)
+Arabic Yodelling and Title in Limbo (1982–1983)

-Following the release of Songs For Swinging Larvae, the two began working on their third demo tape, titled 'The Serious Collection', which was sent to Ralph after its completion in July 1982.
-The material on this tape developed into much of their third album, Arabic Yodelling.
-The album was inspired by Ubu Roi by Alfred Jarry and the works of Charles Baudelaire.
-It was completed in January 1983, and was the first album by Renaldo & The Loaf to feature a guest musician, violinist Dave Baker, who was a friend of Brian Poole's.
-Baker and Janssen never met.
+Following the release of Songs For Swinging Larvae, the two sent another demo tape The Serious Collection, to Ralph Records in July 1982.
+The material was later developed into much of their third album, Arabic Yodelling.

+Arabic Yodelling was inspired by Ubu Roi by Alfred Jarry and the works of Charles Baudelaire, and was the first album by Renaldo & The Loaf to feature a guest musician, violinist Dave Baker, who was a friend of Brian Poole's, who Janssen never met.
 It was also their first album to feature traditional keyboards, as the group had purchased a Casiotone 202 for use as Renaldo & The Loaf.
-Unlike Songs For Swinging Larvae and Struve & Sneff, the album would not have a U.K release, and would have had to have been imported from Ralph in the USA by British fans.
+The album was completed in January 1983.
+Unlike Songs For Swinging Larvae, Arabic Yodelling would not have a UK release.

-When The Residents visited London on their Mole Show tour on June 28, 1983, David and Brian met with The Residents backstage to discuss their '4 Daze' collaboration that they had worked together on 2 years prior.
-The Residents had time in their schedule to finish it in September, and so three weeks of the month were chosen for them to complete the album.
-Unfortunately, Janssen was unable to get time off to visit San Francisco and so Brian went by himself, taking with him tape loops created by Dave, a Bouzouki, a Rababa, and a reed instrument known as a Mesmer.
-Sessions for the album continued over three weeks, with The Residents' usual equipment being in transit from their Leicestershire Mole Show performance in July.
-They used a Yamaha Keyboard, a 'Resitar' electric guitar, a drum machine and a violin, used by Snakefinger on the track 'Africa Tree' The album, titled 'Title In Limbo', was released in November 1983.
+When The Residents visited London on their Mole Show tour on June 28, 1983, David and Brian met with The Residents backstage to discuss the advancement of the 4 Daze material.
+The Residents had time in their schedule to finish it in September, and so three weeks of the month were chosen to complete the album in.
+Unfortunately, Janssen was unable to get time off to visit San Francisco and so Poole alone attended the sessions, taking with him tape loops created by Dave, a Bouzouki, a Rababa, and a reed instrument known as a Mesmer.
+Sessions for the album continued over three weeks, with The Residents' usual equipment being in transit since their Leicestershire Mole Show performance in July.
+They used a Yamaha Keyboard, a 'Resitar' electric guitar, a drum machine and a violin, used by Snakefinger on the track "Africa Tree" The album, Title in Limbo, was released in November 1983.